Settings#

 - Parameters:

-keys – an array of
+keys – array of the keys which have changed

 - changed(key: str) None#